Package 'serocalculator'

 rows_to_graph

-Note that if you directly specify rows_to_graph when calling this function, the row numbers are enumerated separately for each antigen isotype; in other words, for the purposes of this argument, row numbers start over at 1 for each antigen isotype.
-There is currently no way to specify different row numbers for different antigen isotypes; if you want to do that, you could call plot_curve_params_one_ab() directly for each antigen isotype and combine the resulting panels yourself.
+If you directly specify rows_to_graph when calling this function, the row numbers are enumerated separately for each antigen isotype; in other words, for the purposes of this argument, row numbers start over at 1 for each antigen isotype.
+There is currently no way to specify different row numbers for different antigen isotypes; if you want to do that, you will could call plot_curve_params_one_ab() directly for each antigen isotype and combine the resulting panels yourself.
 Or you could subset curve_params manually, before passing it to this function, and set the n_curves argument to Inf.

 Value